abhiDagwar/SquareRepo/README.md

 ## Running the project

-1. Clone and open `SquareRepos.xcodeproj` in Xcode 15+.
+1. Clone and open `SquareRepo.xcodeproj` in Xcode 15+.
 2. Select any iPhone simulator running iOS 15+.
 3. Press `⌘R` to run, or `⌘U` to run the full unit test suite.